Invertex/Twitter-AutoHD/README.md

 -Allows click and drag of the right edge of the content feed to shrink/epxand it to your liking. (setting will auto-save for you)

+-Toggle to collapse the "What's happening?" trending panel.

 -Custom context menu when right-clicking an image.
 This ensures a descriptive filename when saving, like this:</br>
 `username - postStatusNum_imgNum.jpg`